gsdevme/phoenix-docs/framework/model/index.rst

 What to watch out for when using the Command Bus
 ------------------------------------------------
-- @todo Discuss implications of Commandbus not being able to give a return value.
+- @todo Discuss implications of CommandBus not being able to give a return value.